-The nomination committee assists in identifying suitable candidates that will address the Board's requirements in terms of knowledge, skills and resources.
+The nomination & governance committee assists the Board in identifying suitable candidates that addresses the Board's requirements in terms of knowledge, skills and resources.
 All appointments comply with the requirements of the Companies Act and the company's memorandum of incorporation.

-A brief CV for each director standing for election or re-election at the AGM is included in the Annual Integrated Report and referred to in the notice of the AGM.
+A brief CV for each director standing for election or re-election at the AGM is included in the annual integrated report and referred to in the notice of the AGM.
 Non-executive directors are formally appointed with a letter of appointment.